Fired Rochester police chief says he didn't see anything 'egregious' in body cam video of death of Daniel Prude

-(CNN)The former police chief of Rochester, New York said Friday he didn't seen anything "egregious" or any criminal conduct from police officers when he first watched body camera video of the incident that led to the death of a Black man in the city in March 2020.
+(CNN)The former police chief of Rochester, New York said Friday he didn't see anything "egregious" or any criminal conduct from police officers when he first watched body camera video of the incident that led to the death of a Black man in the city in March 2020.

 La'Ron Singletary, who was fired in mid-September a few days after announcing his resignation, testified in a virtual deposition to an independent investigator from a law firm hired by the city to investigate how the case was handled.